dymmond/esmerald/docs/en/docs/configurations/cors.md

 {!> ../../../docs_src/configurations/cors/settings.py!}
 ```

-This will make sure you keep the settings clean, separated and without a bloated **Esmerald** instance.
+This will make sure you keep the settings clean, separated and without a bloated **Ravyn** instance.